The Lifestyle Causes Impediments In Yoga

 (1) Atyahara

-• Atyahara is overeating or eating more than required.
-In terms of practicing daily Hatha Yoga (yoga in our life) sadhana, the units of energy are required, overeating demands a lot of energy consumption (digestive fire) to digest the food in the stomach and intestine, it terminates practitioner energy into ‘Tamsik state’ (laziness/drowsiness).
+• Atiyahara is overeating or eating more than required.
+In terms of practising daily Hatha Yoga (yoga in our life) sadhana, the units of energy are required; overeating demands a lot of energy consumption (digestive fire) to digest the food in the stomach and intestine, it terminates the practitioner’s energy into ‘Tamsik state’ (laziness/drowsiness).
 This is the most common impediment in Yoga.

-• If there is no control in the habit of overeating, further this can cause digestive problems i.e. acidity, constipation, indigestion, heaviness chest burning, etc.
+• If there is no control in the habit of overeating, further, this can cause digestive problems, i.e., acidity, constipation, indigestion, heaviness in the chest, burning, etc.

-• My reckon is if Yoga practitioners will only waste his/her energy here or in solving problems by doing the Shatkriyas (six cleansing practices) and the Asanas (referring to remedial postures) then what is left for us to do the further Sadhna?
+• My reckoning is if Yoga practitioners will only waste his/her energy here or in solving problems by doing the Shatkriyas (six cleansing practices) and the Asanas (referring to remedial postures), then what is left for us to do the further Sadhna?

-• There is a special quote in the Bhagwad Gita, Bhagavan Krishna explaining Arjuna, the personality of a Yogi.
-He says “yoga is neither for those who overeat and nor for those who do not eat at all; it’s neither for those who sleep all the time and nor for those who remain awake most of their time”.
+• There is a special quote in the Bhagwat Gita, Bhagavan Krishna explaining to Arjuna the personality of a Yogi.
+He says, “Yoga is neither for those who overeat nor for those who do not eat at all; it’s neither for those who sleep all the time nor for those who remain awake most of their time”.

-• Briefly in a nutshell, “a Yogi must eat to live, not live to eat”.
-The sense organ tongue and the brain should not overwhelm the primary aspect of “self-discipline”, and “should not act like a greedy dog, just by seeing the pieces of cookies and breads”.
-The great Hatha Yogi Swatma Rama says, “The food should be Sattvic and consumed ¾ of our stomach, in which ¼ part of the stomach left empty for the gasses and digestion purpose”.
-A Yogi who follows up such an appropriate diet during his/her life course, he/she is known as Mitahara Yogi (Mita means moderate and Ahara is the consumption of Food).
+• Briefly, in a nutshell, “a Yogi must eat to live, not live to eat”.
+The sense organ tongue and the brain should not overwhelm the primary aspect of “self-discipline”, and “should not act like a greedy dog, just by seeing the pieces of cookies and bread”.
+The great Hatha Yogi Swatma Rama says, “The food should be Sattvic and consumed ¾ of our stomach, in which ¼ part of the stomach is left empty for the gases and digestion purpose”.
+A Yogi who follows up such an appropriate diet during his/her life course is known as Mitahara Yogi (Mita means moderate and Ahara is the consumption of Food).

 (2) Prayasa